 China Report and Container Pricing - An Update From Steve Houser

 Greetings from Liuyang, Hunan, China!
-I spent the day today visiting our stock warehouses and was pleased to see a lot of factory deliveries already taking place.
+I spent the day today visiting warehouses and was pleased to see a lot of factory deliveries already taking place.
 Although factory pyrotechnic powder and star production lines are closed now, and the resulting final assembly is on hold due to the mandated heat season safety closures, there is still a lot going on in China and at Red Rhino.
 Production for non-pyrotechnic components such as tubes is moving right along.
 That was evident from my travels through the smaller cities and towns in the country where the thousands of small family business here manufacture cardboard tubes for the factories to purchase and use in fireworks production.
 A lot of component parts are manufactured and procured so the components can get to the factories where those parts get their pyrotechnic magic added and are assembled.
 It is good to see things like this happening, so that when the Chinese Government lifts the heat season closures, powder and star production and the resulting final assembly steps will commence quickly.

 This brings me to a second point, something I am working on, price negotiations with the factories.
 The US Dollar has climbed aggressively against the Chinese RMB over the past few months and the factories are trying to budget that change as well as continued pricing pressure on paper components due to Chinese pollution control regulations.
 Just yesterday I drove past a large paper factory that I have passed many, many times over the past 10 years.
 It is usually bustling with activity and its steam stacks are billowing.
 However, now it is closed and lays dormant until the mill bosses can meet the more stringent pollution standards.
 This is a factory located in the heart of fireworks country, with one primary customer industry – fireworks.
 So the supply of paper is still a primary concern for the factories and we are all trying to work the product costs out, continually.